Clemi05/dino-game/README.md

 # Dino Game

-Copycast of the famous Google Dino game in Javascript
+Copycast of the Google Dino game in Javascript

 ## Table of contents